Star (Ripley Ryan): Fictional character biography

 Ripley Ryan grew up in a home where she was abused by her mother.
 She was also bullied a lot growing up.

-She became a reporter for Ms. magazine years later after.
+She became a reporter for Ms. magazine years later.
 She encountered Carol Danvers when they were attacked by Nuclear Man.
 He kidnapped Ryan and took her to Roosevelt Island.
 Danvers pursued them with help from Echo, Hazmat, and Spider-Woman.
 Ryan helped Danvers and her allies defeat Nuclear Man.

 Ripley Ryan later found out about Doctor Minerva's efforts to engineer humans so that they would become a hybrid of humans and Kree.
 She volunteered to partake in these experiments.
 The experiment was a success, and Ryan became a Kree hybrid.
 However, she gained no superpowers from the experiment.
-With help from Doctor Minerva, she utilized the stolen powers from Captain Marvel at the time when she had unleashed a "Kraken" into New York City.
+With help from Minerva, she utilized the stolen powers from Captain Marvel at the time when she had unleashed a "Kraken" into New York City.
 When Captain Marvel defeated the "Kraken," she got infected, with her powers being siphoned into Ryan.
 She became known as the superhero Star who helped to fight an armada of "Kraken."
 Her popularity rose while Captain Marvel's plummeted.
-Star later found out about Doctor Minerva's plans to recruit Danvers into fighting the possible extinction of the Krees and nearly killed Doctor Minerva.
-Ryan left with a message, stating, "You're not as smart as you think you are."